UK Subtitle Regulations for Television & Broadcast Media

 The Authority for Television On Demand (ATVOD) is an independent co-regulator for video on demand in the UK.
 In September, 2012, the ATVOD consulted with disability experts and media industry professionals to produce Best Practice Guidelines for access services for video on demand.
 The full PDF can be found on the web here.

 The guide drills into the details of subtitle placement on screen, illumination and color-contrast of font, and synchronization with the spoken text.
-It recommends target speed of subtitle display and transition (160-180 words per minute), with the exception of subtitles aimed at a young audience:“Slower speed and more heavily edited subtitles are appropriate for young children, though care should be taken to ensure that these are accurate and grammatical, as children and parents use subtitles in developing literacy skills.”
+It recommends target speed of subtitle display and transition (160-180 words per minute), with the exception of subtitles aimed at a young audience:

 This is an intriguing exception to the recommendation for maximum accuracy: subtitles can be edited to be more easily understandable by children, so long as the original meaning and intent is preserved.

 To learn more about UK subtitle regulations and disability laws, download this free whitepaper.

 Study Highlights: Implementation of and Solutions for Closed Captioning in US Institutions of Higher Education

 Most colleges and universities in the US are legally required to provide closed captioning on many of their videos.
 Despite the laws, many institutions of higher education struggle to implement closed captioning practices.
 The national research study, Implementation of and Solutions for…